haysconun/blastospim-processing-pipeline-Jupyter/README.md

 python3 download_data_and_models.py
 ```

+TODO: change google drive link to blastospim link for data

 ### Install Jupyter lab or notebook AND open jupyter while your virtual environment is activated.
 ```
 pip install jupyterlab